Clearance Dresses at Venus: from $10

 - Pictured is the Lands' End Women's Fit and Flare Dress in Classic Cobalt Floral Gingham for $10.78 after code ($49 off).

-- Opt for in-store pickup to dodge the $6.95 shipping charge.
-Otherwise shipping is free on orders of $50.

-Apply coupon code "FS75" to take $39 off list and get the lowest price we could find.
-Buy Now at Venus
+Apply coupon code "EXTRA30" for a savings of $4, making it the lowest price we could find.
+Buy Now at Forever 21

 Sign In or Register